SamyWarnants/CPPfinaleopdrachtSamyWarnants/README.md

    The following options are the one I have installed on my systems.
 ![image](https://github.com/SamyWarnants/CPPfinaleopdrachtSamyWarnants/assets/114075972/ffaa8b53-bec0-4b93-adbe-fb2c8992a287)
 4) Once the QT installation is complete you can clone the project to your own directory (If you don't know how this works you can follow this guide on how to [clone repositories](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).
 5) When this is complete go back to QT and select open project.
 Go to the folder where the code is cloned into and then open it inside qt.
-(Make sure that run in terminal is enabled in all projects because they require user input).
+(Make sure that run in terminal is enabled in all projects because they require user input and the calculator code will otherwise not work).